msg-CareerPaths/csharp-training/chapters/opt-designpatterns.md

     sam.ProcessRequest(100000);

-**Command** turns a request into a stand-alone object that contains all information about the request.
+**3.2.
+Command** turns a request into a stand-alone object that contains all information about the request.
 This transformation lets you pass requests as a method arguments, delay or queue a request’s execution, and support undoable operations.
 You this pattern when you want to :
  - to parametrize objects with operations.
  - to queue operations, schedule their execution, or execute them remotely.
  - to implement reversible operations.

 Example:

        // Receiver class